-Wild at Heart Foundation’s mission in Swaziland is clear: we want to create a positive example of how best to care for your animal in order to break the cycle of mistreatment to dogs.
-Our work supports local communities and ensures the ethical and compassionate care of stray and owned dogs alike.
+During our mission in Swaziland, we wanted to create a positive example of how best to care for animals in an aim to break the cycle of mistreatment to dogs.
+Our work supported local communities and ensured the ethical and compassionate care of stray and owned dogs alike.

 ‘Vusumnotfo’ is a Swazi not-for-profit, community training and support organisation.
 Vusumnotfo’s vision is to help communities significantly improve their own social, economic and environmental conditions.
 We feel that their goal fits hand-in-hand with our mission, focusing on animal welfare in conjunction with communities.

-We have also set up education sessions for students and staff on how to care for dogs, how to develop a companionable bond, and how to appropriately discipline dogs.
-Bringing animal care services combined with education to a rural community will help to support care and companionship for animals, promoting the development of empathy in young children.
+We also set up education sessions for students and staff on how to care for dogs, how to develop a companion bond, and how to appropriately train dogs.
+Bringing animal care services combined with education to a rural community helped to support care and companionship for animals, promoting the development of empathy in young children.